RationalityEnhancementGroup/todolistAPI/README.md

 - `min_goal_value_per_goal_duration`: Lower interval bound on the ratio between a goal value and its duration (in minutes).
 - `max_goal_value_per_goal_duration`: Upper interval bound on the ratio between a goal value and its duration (in minutes).
 - `<additionalParameters>`: (Differ for each method.
 Described in their own section.)
-- `roundParameter`: If `cite`, then all points will be rounded on 2 decimals.
-For any other input, the points will be rounded to the closest integer.
+- `roundParameter`: The number of decimals to round to.
+For input of 0, the points will be rounded to the closest integer.
 - `userID`: Unique user identification code.
 - `functionName`: Type of request.
   - `updateTree`: Updates the stored tree.